A Word to Our Readers

-If you would like to see such a magazine thrive in America, you can join the friends of DISSENT in obtaining subscriptions from your friends, in contributing the funds—and the articles—required for its sustenance, and in spreading the word that there is a free voice of DISSENT.
-THE EDITORS
+If you would like to see such a magazine thrive in America, you can join the friends of Dissent in obtaining subscriptions from your friends, in contributing the funds—and the articles—required for its sustenance, and in spreading the word that there is a free voice of Dissent.

 Download the full article as a PDF